 (10) Forest Administration, as these apply to the management of forest lands to produce goods and services, and in terms of the environmental effects of such activities.

-(b) An applicant shall separately demonstrate professional competence with respect to both significant core concepts and working knowledge of the subjects identified in this section.
-The committee shall prepare both a comprehensive and abbreviated examination as needed, as follows:
+(b) An applicant shall demonstrate professional competence with respect to significant core concepts and working knowledge of the subjects identified in section 1640.3(a).
+The committee shall prepare standard and alternative examinations as needed, as follows:

-(1) For standard applicants, the committee shall prepare a comprehensive examination that tests both the significant core concept and working knowledge components necessary for licensure.
+(1) For standard applicants, the committee shall prepare a standard examination that tests the significant core concepts and working knowledge components of the subjects identified in section 1640.3(a).

-(2) For applicants who have demonstrated professional competence in significant core concepts by successfully completing a program recognized pursuant to Section 1640.4, the committee shall prepare an abbreviated examination to test the applicants’ working knowledge of the subjects identified in this section.
+(2) For applicants who have demonstrated professional competence in significant core concepts by successfully completing a program recognized pursuant to Section 1640.4, the committee shall prepare an alternative examination to test the applicants’ working knowledge of the subjects identified in section 1640.3(a).

-(c) The committee shall prepare and administer an examination on the foregoing principles whenever the committee deems it necessary, but not less than twice per year.
+(c) The committee shall prepare and administer examinations on the foregoing principles whenever the committee deems it necessary, but not less than twice per year.
 The special examination which may be administered on the basis of reciprocity to a person licensed in another state may be limited in scope to those subjects which in the opinion of the committee are unique to the practice of forestry in California.

 NOTE: Authority cited: Section 759, Public Resources Code.
 Reference: Sections 763, 768, 769 and 770, Public Resources Code.